 Grammarly charges either $29.95 per month, $59.95 quarterly or $139.95 annually.
 Some of the perks of Grammarly are that it’s a plugin that will edit everything right down to your emails – no more need for witty email signatures excusing your writing faux pas.

 Drawbacks: Unfortch, Grammarly is not currently compatible with Google Docs.
-It does play-nice with Windows and OSX, but is only Microsoft Office compatible if you have Windows.
-Womp.
-Womp.
+It does play nice with Windows and OSX, but is only Microsoft Office compatible if you have Windows.
 Depending on how frequently you need editing, you might also find the subscription-service pricing structure rather steep.

 Software also isn’t where it needs to be to catch all the nuances within the English language that a real-life person can.
 Software can’t help you unsnarl a tangled plot or discuss pacing and help you weigh your word choice.

-Penmob’s online writers’ workshop format allows you to name your price for several editors to work on your piece.
-Depending on the depth of editing you need – from proofreading to copyediting to our specialty, developmental editing – you’ll see a “suggested price” that will likely be in the range of $.02 – $.05 per word.
-Penmob is an affordable option that will still give you the human-touch of a real editor but someone that is far enough removed from you that they can give you the impartial feedback a friend might struggle with.
+Penmob follows the format of an online writers’ workshop, and allows you to name your price for several editors to work on your piece.
+Depending on the depth of editing you need – from proofreading to copyediting to our specialty, developmental editing – you’ll see a “suggested price” that will likely be in the range of $.02 – $.06 per word.
+Penmob is an affordable option that will still give you the human-touch of a real editor, but the editors are far enough removed that they can give you the impartial feedback a friend might struggle with.

 And for those of you that feel anxious about meeting face-to-face with someone over your writing, Penmob allows you to get the feedback you need without compromising your comfort.
-We’ve already got freelance editors ready to get to work, so you don’t have to waste any time researching editors and testing them out until you find one that fits your needs.
-And if you’re the type of writer that writes in many different genres and styles, you have the option of working with different groups of editors.
+We’ve already got a group of hand-picked freelance editors, so you don’t have to waste any time researching editors and testing them out until you find one who fits your needs.
+Just post your writing and let our editors do their magic.

 The Editorial Freelancers Association list these suggested rates for editors, but you may find that an editor charges more or less depending on their years of experience: